carpentries/lesson-development-training/episodes/18-preparing.md

 ## Teaching Plan

-A teaching plan outlines the structure and details of your teaching session (including estimated duration of each part and any materials and resources needed to deliver them), e.g.:
+A teaching plan outlines the structure of your teaching session, including details, estimated duration and materials needed to deliver it, e.g.:

-- welcome, introductions and motivation for the lesson
+- welcome, introductions and motivation for the lesson - to introduce yourself, aims and objectives of the lesson and how it will help learners
-- initial setup and troubleshooting
+- setup - to check if everyone is ready to proceed with the lesson
 - segments of teaching and exercises from the lesson and any other planned activities (e.g. group discussions, wrap-up and feedback)
-- slides, figures and other visual aids
+- slides, figures and other visual aids needed to deliver teaching and other parts of the plan
 - resources/references/recommended reading

 ::::::::::::::::::::::::::::::::::::  testimonial